jan-warchol/sensible-dotfiles/README.md

 ![Screenshot of sensible-dotfiles](https://i.imgur.com/a4auwdx.png)

 This is a selection of most common tweaks that make working with terminal more enjoyable and productive.
-Some command line defaults are decades old - leave them behind and make your life easier!
+Some command line defaults are over a decade old - leave them behind and make your life easier!

 * If you haven't done much customization before, this will be a good starting point.
 (It's also a good opportunity to start versioning your dotfiles.)